Tancredi Pasero: Career & recordings

 In 1950, when only 58, Pasero abandoned the stage.

 Pasero was widely regarded as having one of the finest basso voices of his era, ranking on a par with those of his acclaimed compatriots Fernando Autori, Nazzareno De Angelis and Ezio Pinza.
 Indeed, the voice of Pasero closely resembled that of Pinza in terms of its range, size and exceedingly vibrant tonal qualities.

 Pasero's reputation for high-quality singing is borne out by his recorded legacy, which includes recordings of five complete works, available on CDs: Norma (recorded in 1937), La forza del destino (1941), Un ballo in maschera (1943) and Aida (1928 & 1946).
 Also released on CD are extracts from a performance of Aida from 1937; unfortunately, all of Act IV is missing.
 Also available on CD is a recording of Verdi's Requiem from December 1940, but again only in extracts.
 During the 1920s, '30s and '40s, he also made many impressive recordings of individual arias from operas by Verdi, Bellini, Donizetti, Ponchielli and several French composers.
-Made originally for the Fonotipia, Columbia, Cetra and HMV labels, many of these 78-rpm discs have been re-released on CD in recent times by Preiser and other firms.
+Made originally for the Fonotipia, Columbia, Cetra and His Master's Voice labels, many of these 78-rpm discs have been re-released on CD in recent times by Preiser and other firms.

 After retiring from the stage, Pasero dedicated his time to teaching.
 Among his pupils was Zdeněk Kroupa.
 He died in Milan in 1983 at the age of 90 and is buried at the city's Monumental Cemetery.